NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 The runtime of using multiple GPUs in a distributed system of machines increases linearly in coarse discretization, and quasi-parabolic in fine discretization.
 Finally, the comparison of the methods over a range of coarse and fine discertizations shows this distributed implementation does not provide reduced runtime, but instead increases the runtime for all discretizations measured.

-// don't have time right now :(
-// = Particle Production in Analog Cosmologies
-// - Solve the partial differential equation
-// - spectral decomposition
-// - system of equations $partial_t^2 tilde(theta) - (dot(a) / a) partial_t tilde(theta) - a c^2 k^2 tilde(theta) = 0$ for wavenumber $k <= k_c$

 = Conclusion <sec:conclusion>

-// - Equations of motion can now benefit from parallel solvers.
-// - Certain problems are well-suited to a divide-and-conquer approach.
-// - Problems with "doubly parallel" characteristics can leverage both local and distributed parallelism, achieving significant computational efficiency.
-// - These advancements pave the way for modeling acoustics in expanding volumes.

 The Parareal Algorithm and other methods in the field of paralell-in-time integration are growing increasingly important and popular.
 Their use in computational science has seen significant increases in the past few years in the fields of physics, manufacturing, logistics, biology, and quantitative finance.